T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 G3709], which means "desire, (as a reaching forth or excitement of the mind), i.e. (by analogy)

-sin.
-This presents a very interesting meaning to the wrath of God, for perhaps it leads to
+This presents a very interesting meaning to the wrath of God, for perhaps it leads to deliverance,

-may be.
-The passion (orge/wrath) we see in the scriptures is usually in the context of
+be.
+The passion (orge/wrath) we see in the scriptures is usually in the context of heated

-but is generally associated with adamant punishment toward those in rebellion; yet it
+is generally associated with adamant punishment toward those in rebellion; yet it does not

-does not end with punishment alone.
-We see that it ends in deliverance, especially at the
+end with punishment alone.
+We see that it ends in deliverance, especially at the judgment

 The passion of Christ, the wrath of the Lamb, is no doubt grievous to the carnal man, for it